-Have you ever embarked on a journey through the Bible, only to get bogged down in the book of Leviticus?
+I do not know what your reaction is to this book but I suspect that some of you are not too excited about it.
+This is where most people bog down when they start reading through the Bible.
 You go through Genesis in fine style, learning about Abraham and Isaac and Jacob and all the things that happened to them.
 Then you get into Exodus where you have such dramatic incidents as Moses' confrontation with Pharaoh in the court of Egypt, the opening of the Red Sea, and the giving of the Law.
 Then you start into Leviticus.
 After you have plodded through the offerings you get into the priesthood, the ceremonies, all the restrictions of diet and specifications for the dress of the high priest, and various other strange functions and feasts.
-About that time, your interest evaporates, you run out of gas, and that is the end of your reading through the Bible.
+About that time your interest evaporates, you run out of gas, and that is the end of your reading through the Bible.
 Isn't that right?
+I think that is the experience of many.

-I know this book is a bit difficult.
+Well, I can understand that.
+I know that this book is a bit difficult.
 It does appear to be very dry.
-It could be called "the dryness barrier," but if you can penetrate the dryness barrier, you will find the Bible a fascinating book indeed to read all the way through.
+It could be called the dryness barrier.
+If you can penetrate the dryness barrier you will find the Bible a fascinating book indeed to read all the way through.

 Leviticus reminds me of visiting a factory without a guide.

-When I first came to this area, I went to San Francisco where a friend of mine had a large steel products factory.
+When I first came to this area I went to San Francisco where Ed Stirm, one of the founders of this church, had a large steel products factory.
 I went into the factory to see what they were doing.
-My friend was busy at the moment and couldn't come with me, so I went by myself.
-My first impression as I stepped into the huge building was one of tremendous clamor.
+Ed was busy at the moment and couldn't come with me so I went by myself.

+My first impression as I stepped into the huge building was of tremendous clamor.
 The noise was fantastic!
-Great machines were pounding away, big trip hammers were smashing down, and other machines were grinding up metal and spitting out parts.
+There were great machines pounding away, big trip hammers smashing down, and other machines grinding up metal and spitting out parts.
 I couldn't even hear myself think.

 My second impression was of mass confusion.
 Nobody seemed to know what they were doing.
 Men were running here and there, paying no attention to one another, some getting in the way of others, and the machines were all working away with no apparent harmony or connection at all.

-Then my friend joined me and began to take me through the plant.
-First, he showed me one area and explained what they were doing there, and then a certain machine and what it did.
-We continued in this way until we ended up in the shipping department.
-When I saw the final product, I understood the factory.
+Then Mr. Stirm joined me, and began to take me through the plant.
+He showed me first one corner and explained what they were doing there, and then a certain machine and what it did.
+We continued in this way until we ended up in the shipping department where the final product was visible.
+When I saw the final product I then understood the factory.

 It all made perfect sense.
 I was no longer confused.

 This is what you may experience with the book of Leviticus.
 You come into it and find many strange ceremonies and sacrifices, many odd restrictions, diet problems, and various other difficulties which all seem to be so meaningless.
 But then you discover that they have a very complex, intricately articulated relationship moving toward a purposeful end.
-That end is stated clearly in this book, and if you want to understand Leviticus, one verse right near the center of the book will help you:
+That end is stated clearly in this book and I want to start with it this morning.
+If you want to understand Leviticus, one verse right near the center of the book will help you.
+It is found in the 20th chapter, the 26th verse.
+Let's read it together:

-You shall be holy to me; for I the LORD am holy, and have separated you from the peoples, that you should be mine.
-(Lev.
-20:26)
+"You shall be holy to me; for I the LORD am holy and have separated you from the peoples, that you should be mine." {Lev 20:26 RSV}